FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0092_sessions.md

 the ability to circumvent them.

 Scenic is currently instantiated as a "v1" component under `appmgr`.
-When Scenic is migrated to the "v2" (`component_manager`) component hierarchy, a decision will need to be made about where in the component hierarchy it is instantiated.
+When Scenic is migrated to "v2" (`component_manager`) component hierarchy, a decision will need to be made about where in the component hierarchy it is instantiated.

 To determine whether or not a component should be instantiated within the session, consider the question: "should interaction with this capability be